orchidsoftware/blade-icons/readme.md

 ## Introduction

-This is a package for the Laravel framework that allows you to use the Blade component to insert inline svg images.
+This is a package for the Laravel framework that allows you to use the Blade component to insert inline SVG images.

 ## Installation